Navigating the Child Support Process in Nashville

 Divorcing or separating parents are free to negotiate child support payments in excess of the statutory guidelines for submission as part of his or her parenting plans.
 A Tennessee court may also exercise its discretion to depart from the guidelines if one or more of the supported children have special educational or medical needs.
 In these cases, the obligee parent must be able to provide adequate proof of these expenses and needs.

 The court may also exercise its discretion in cases in which the child support obligor remains willfully unemployed or underemployed or underreports income.
 In cases in which the obligor’s income is not in line with his or her age, health, training and work experience or when his or her assets exceed what would be reasonable considering the income reported, the court may impute income to the obligor and calculate a support obligation based on that amount.

 Civil and criminal contempt for failure to pay child support

 Because failing to pay child support involves disregarding a court order, it can be regarded as a civil or criminal contempt, which can lead to incarceration.
 There are also other state and federal punishment remedies for failing to pay child support.
 Whether clients are attempting to collect the child support he or she desperately need to care for their child, or whether they are defending themselves against false accusations that have led to a contempt Petition, we offer supportive and attentive counsel that always protects the client’s interests.

 Call us today if you are involved in child support proceedings

 At Miller Upshaw Family Law, PLLC, our attorneys have represented parents on both sides of support proceedings during both initial determinations and subsequent modification and enforcement proceedings.
-If you are suing or being sued for child support or contempt, or are seeking to modify an established order in Nashville, contact us today at 615-391-4200 or online to schedule a consultation at our Nashville office.
+If you are suing or being sued for child support or contempt, or are seeking to modify an established order in Nashville, contact us today at 615-391-4200 or online to schedule an in-person or video consultation at our Nashville office.